brent-blood/two-buttons/README.md

 for real.

 How do I charge it?
-I take the cover off, pull the battery, and charge it with another lipo charger.
+I take the cover off, pull the battery, and charge it with another lipo

+Do I actually use this?
+Yes, I do.
+I bought a thousand dollar professional rowing machine and attached a battery powered microcontroller to it with wires hanging out and I use it. charger.
 I had wanted to mount a USB port on the side that ran back to the mcu, but the one I had wouldn't fit in the case when plugged into the board.
 So I gave up and just take it out.
 The 500mAH batter lasts for many rowing sessions though, so I do it like once a month.